North Metropolitan Health Service

 Our Osborne Park perioperative and surgical teams' skills were on full display when they recently participated in their inaugural sustainable fashion parade (Project Runway).

-Our clever teams walked the catwalk while showcasing left-over materials which could only feature outfits using items headed for the recycling bin, landfill or that were expired.
+Our clever teams walked the catwalk showcasing left-over materials, as they were tasked with only featuring outfits made of items headed for the recycling bin, landfill or were expired.

 The talent on show was incredible and congratulations to everyone involved.
 The outfits and enthusiasm were simply amazing. ๐Ÿ‘๐Ÿ‘